 Anxiety and autism in the classroom

-It should come as no surprise that children and young people with autism experience anxiety, especially at school.
+It should come as no surprise that autistic children and young people experience anxiety, especially at school.
 If we think about it, school is the place where they are going to experience the most people, most potential change and least amount control.
 They have to go, day after day with little choice about who, what and when.
 School takes up almost half of a child’s waking hours and is set in a physical environment that may not be easy for those with sensory differences.
 And we haven’t even mentioned play-time.

 The triggers for anxiety can be many and varied but usually have a root which can be attributed to autistic processing, such as: